Skip to main content

 • Simple references are processed

-• Complex nested references may be simplified to empty objects
+• Complex nested references may be simplified

 • It is recommended to manually adjust the generated Schema after import